marcogallotta/plant-monitor/docs/nursery.md

 Current cooking already relies on inferior local substitutes.
 That is both the demand signal and the quality-gap thesis.

-### The moat is the hard part
+### Why the crops are hard — and why that drives the software

-The interesting crops are warm-tender, short-season, quality-gap crops that are hard to grow well and hard to source well in northern Italy.
+The interesting crops are warm-tender, short-season, quality-gap crops that are hard to grow well and hard to source well in northern Italy. **That difficulty is the reason the automation matters:** reliable propagation, contained heat, and quality-preserving irrigation are what make these crops growable here at all.
+The harder the crop, the more the control loop earns its keep.

-If they were easy, there would be no edge.
+To be precise about what the difficulty is _not_: it is **not** the business moat.
+The moat is the **culinary signal** — knowing which plant, why, and for what dish, backed by real cooking (see [`nursery-north-star.md`](nursery-north-star.md) §3, Gap B).
+The claim that hard-to-grow = a standalone edge is currently unproven and deliberately not front-loaded.
+For the software the relevant truth is narrower and solid: these crops are demanding, so the sensing-and-dosing loop has to be good.

 ### Quality-first, cooking-led